TahaTobaili/AiDA/README.md

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "issues".

-## Acknowledgments

-- Streamlit for the interactive web app framework.
-- OpenAI for the AI models and embeddings.
-- The LangChain community for the abstractions and integrations.

-Start exploring mathematical concepts with AiDA today and see how AI can transform your learning journey!